ozyurtf/cpu-scheduler/README.md

 forkbomb(): Recursively creating processes until system runs out of available resources.
 ```

-Because we don't make a full copy of the parent process' address space, fork() is quite fast.
+Note that because we **don't make a full copy of the parent process' address space**, **fork()** is **quite fast**.

-After a new process is created with fork(), the next step is executing the new process.
+After a new process is created with fork(), the next step is executing that new process, right ?
 But how to do that ?

 #### execv()

-execv() is a system call that is used to execute a process.
+execv() is a system call that is used to **execute a process.**

-When we call execv() we provide the path for the executable file as well as arguments.
+When we call execv() we provide the path for the executable file as well as arguments just like below.

 ```
 #include <unistd.h>